rahul619anand/akka-wordcounter/README.md

 2. Logback : Logging Framework

-Note: TypeSafe Config (Akka Framework dependency) is overriden (application.conf overrides reference.conf of akka) and referred (i.e. loaded by Akka).
+Note: TypeSafe Config (used as dependency in Akka Framework ) is overriden (application.conf overrides reference.conf of akka) and referred (i.e. loaded by Akka).

 ### Consistency

-Consistency and sequencing of message events ( START_OF_FILE , line, END_OF_FILE ) can be guaranteed by use of Atomic Counter and having actor mailbox with underlying FIFO implementation.
+Consistency and sequencing of message events ( START_OF_FILE , line, END_OF_FILE ) can be guaranteed by use of Atomic Counter and having actor mailbox with underlying FIFO queue implementation.

 ### Scalability

-The above model showcases medium scalability.
+The above model showcases medium scalability through following :

-A separate dispatcher (i.e. custom-blocking-io-dispatcher in application.conf) for FileParserActor (that parses lines of individual files) is used to not starve the AggregatorActor.
+    1. A separate dispatcher (i.e. custom-blocking-io-dispatcher) for FileParserActor (that parses lines of individual files) is configured to carry out I/O Reads in separate Execution Context such that it doesn't starve the AggregatorActor.
-AggregatorActor has a blocking mailbox (i.e. custom-bounded-mailbox in application.conf) to prevent itself from being overwhelmed by messages from FileParserActor.
+    2. AggregatorActor has a blocking mailbox (i.e. custom-bounded-mailbox) to prevent itself from being overwhelmed by messages from FileParserActor.
        However this can be debatable based on the available memory and system constraints.

-The best can be achieved by this model by tuning these configs according to the memory and system constraints.
+The best capability of this model can be showcased by tuning these configs according to the memory and system constraints.

 ### Possibilities of improvement